Prasanna-samadhiya/CodeClause_chatapp/Readme.md

 - css
 - javascript
 - web sockets
+- node js
 # Working
-This app creates a chat environment using web sockets
+This app creates a chat environment using web sockets and node js